ratschlab/immunopepper/README.md

 *Optional development parameters*
 - `--tot-batches`: Default = None.
 If selected, the filtering of the background and foreground will be based on hash functions.
 This parameter will set the total number of batches in which we will divide the foreground and background files to filter, and each of those batches will be assigned a hash value.
 If `--batch-id` is specified, `--tot-batches` should also be specified.
 - `--batch-id`: Default = None.
 If selected, the filtering of the background and foreground will be based on hash functions.
 This parameter will set the batch id of the current batch that is being filtered.
 The batch id should be an integer between 0 and `--tot-batches`.
 It shows the specific batch that we want to process, out of the `--tot-batches`.
 If `--batch-id` is specified, `--tot-batches` should also be specified.
+- `--on-the-fly`: Default = False.
+If set to true, all the filtering steps will be done on the fly, without the creation of intermediate files.
+This will slow down the computations if there is a re-run of the program, as filtering is an expensive operation.
+However, it will save space in the disk.

 ### Mode `mhcbind`